Explore

 Turpins Falls Scenic Reserve (Turpins Falls Scenic Reserve)

-Visitor Tips: A short unsealed road suitable for 2WD vehicles leads off Shillidays Rd to the car park above the falls.
-Drive with care and keep the entrance road clear for other visitors and emergency service, by parking on the verges at the side of the road.
+A short unsealed road suitable for 2WD vehicles leads off Shillidays Road to the car park above the falls.
+Please drive with care and keep the entrance clear for other visitors and emergency services by parking on the roadside verges.

-Access to the top of the falls is prohibited and has been closed off for your safety.
-Lives have been lost and people have been seriously injured as a result of jumping or diving off the cliffs here.
-The base of the falls is a lovely spot to swim, with easy walking access into the water, but visitors should take care of submerged objects, deep holes, cold water, low visibility and strong currents after heavy rain.
+Access to the top of the falls is prohibited and has been closed for safety reasons.
+Lives have been lost and serious injuries have occurred as a result of jumping or diving off the cliffs here.
+Do not climb around or over barriers.

-Always supervise children in or near the water, and do not dive or jump in.
-There is no mobile reception at the base of the falls.
-In the event of an emergency, send someone up to the car park or back towards Metcalfe or Kyneton and call 000 (or 112 on a mobile).
+There is no mobile reception once you leave the car park.
+In the event of an emergency, return to the car park or travel towards Metcalfe or Kyneton to call 000 (or 112 on a mobile).

-Turpins Falls is in the North Central fire ban district.
+Turpins Falls is located within the North Central Fire Ban District.
 Bushfire safety is a personal responsibility.
-For up to date information on bushfires in Victoria call the VicEmergency Hotline on 1800 226 226 or go to www.emergency.vic.gov.au.
+For up-to-date information, call the VicEmergency Hotline on 1800 226 226 or visit www.emergency.vic.gov.au.

 How to get there